-This issue #11 of The Lampeter Review includes
+This issue #11 of The Lampeter Review includes a masterful short story by one of Mexico's greatest writers, Ignacio Solares. |

-Ignacio Solares
+Ignacio Solares |

-> Read the complete issue on-line here
+> Read the complete issue on-line here.

 > And for the free PDF download, click here.